Meet Our Team

 Camila majored in Ethnicity, Race and Migration at Yale.
 She gained a passion for organizing with others against injustice by watching the work of her parents and learning from the rich political history of her home, the Bay Area.
 In New Haven she has spent years working with organizers at the Semilla Collective, a community that fights for immigrant justice.
 She plans to dedicate herself to organizing for many years to come.

 Jad Maayah is a recent graduate of Harvard College, where he studied political science and economics.
 Originally from Jordan, Jad has volunteered at the Zaatari refugee camp and worked directly with Syrian refugees, specializing in aid programs.
-His passions lie in immigration reform and he hopes to become a legal advocate for refugees and immigrants in the United States.
+His passions lie in immigration reform and he hopes to become a public and legal advocate for refugees, asylum-seekers, and immigrants in the United States.

 Board of Directors

 Samra Ali is a lifelong student, educator, and non-profit management professional.
 With an extensive arts, nonprofit, and volunteer background, she began her formal career in a MomPreneur venture that grew to be a multi-brand year-round design house, which saw an exponential growth of 500% in the three years of operation.
 Samra has spent over 10yrs in private education, helping to grow one of the most prominent Islamic private schools in North Texas, and establish a few upcoming ones.
 Samra remains focused on community driven and centered projects, incorporating her faith, arts, and education backgrounds.